 Deferred tax assets are generally recognised for all deductible temporary differences to the extent that it is probable that taxable profits will be available against which those deductible temporary differences can be utilised.
 Such deferred tax assets and liabilities are not recognised if the temporary difference arises from the initial recognition (other than in a business combination) of assets and liabilities in a transaction that affects neither the taxable profit nor the accounting profit.
-In addition, deferred tax liabilities are not recognised if the temporary difference arises from the initial recognition of goodwill.
+In addition, deferred tax liabilities are not recognised if the temporary difference arises from the temporary difference arises from the initial recognition of goodwill.